 I studied cultural anthropology and sociology at SUNY Purchase, urban design and journalism at New York University, and non-European performance at the University of Paris VIII in Saint-Denis.
 I love to learn and often attend workshops and conferences.
 I am socially engaged and especially enjoy working on sociopolitical subjects – as well as all the arts.

 My translating and interpreting expertise has been enhanced through living, studying and working in New York, Paris, Munich and Berlin.
-I’m familiar with many local varieties of English, and have also studied Spanish, Arabic, Korean, Turkish, Romany, Romanian, and Farsi.
+I’m familiar with many local varieties of English, and have also studied Spanish, Arabic, Korean, Turkish, Romany, Romanian, Farsi and Russian.

 I learned coaching through studying the performing arts and presenting my poetry and theatrical “solo performances” in North America, Europe and Africa.
 I coach researchers, businesspeople, parliamentarians, and laypeople in making presentations, speech production, and acting.
-Clients include the Heinrich Boell Foundation's Studienwerk and GreenCampus, Humboldt University in Berlin, Université de Paris VIII, Siemens and the Münchner Schauspielstudio.
+Clients include the Heinrich Boell Foundation's Studienwerk and GreenCampus, Humboldt University in Berlin, Université de Paris VIII, Siemens, a politician and the Münchner Schauspielstudio.

 Voice recording developed out of my performing and radio experience.